Gait training involves a set of exercises that are specifically implemented by your physical therapist to help you walk better.

-It aims to improve mobility, strength and balance, limiting the wrong pattern of your walking.
-You might need an immediate temporary assistive device to help you walk immediately, then we will work on regaining and maintaining normal range of motion.
+It aims to improve mobility, strength, and balance, limiting the wrong pattern of your walking.

 Who can benefit from gait training?